A Narrative Account

 Julian closed in 1979 and I had my first one-person exhibit with Max Protetch in that same year.
 I continued to show with Max and was awarded both a CAPS grant and an Emerging Artists grant from the NEA in 1980 followed by a full NEA in 1983.
 In 1980 I was also invited to become an Instructor of Painting at the School of Visual Arts in NYC.

-The changing market and family demands caused Pamela Auchincloss to alter the nature of her operation in 1996 and I took that opportunity to once again withdraw from showing.
+The changing market and family caused Pamela Auchincloss to alter the nature of her operation in 1996 and I took that opportunity toonce again withdraw from showing.
 My wife, documentary film- maker Beverly Peterson, and I became foster parents to children with Aids and we adopted an eight year old boy named Andre’ in 1995.
-Working and living with HIV positive children under great stress brought a terrible beauty into our lives and enriched and informed my work.
+Working and living with HIV positive children under great stress brought a terrible beauty into our lives.
+It also of course informed my work.

 With Andre’ in our home I gravitated to an art more accessible to him and his friends and family that came to visit.
 Actual portraits emerged and we collaborated on several paintings.
 Andre’ passed away in 1996.
 I had been diagnosed with Hepatitis C in 1994 and found my productivity was falling and in 2000 I successfully completed the difficult treatment.
-A Pollock-Krasner grant was a great help.
+A Pollock-Krasner grant was of great help.
 I was just returning to the studio again when the disaster of 9/11 struck.
 We were living one block north of the Trade Center and it was months before I could return to our home and studio.
-A Gottlieb and a NYFA award greatly helped in my recovery from the WTC disaster.
-My own life threatening disease, Andre’s passing along with my Dad’s and the WTC bombing changed my outlook on my career.
+A Gotltlieb award greatly helped in my recovery from the WTC disaster.
+My own life threatening disease and the WTC bombing changed my outlook on my career.
 I was now just looking to work and make a life for myself beyond showing and the art world.

 My wife and I decided to leave lower Manhattan in 2004 and move to Staten Island.
 There was no longer any “there” there in Tribeca (Trisurbia) and life had become too expensive and our health was suffering from the proximity to the Trade Center site.
 Living downtown for nearly 30 years, I had evolved a vocabulary that included the architectural drama of that narrowed part of the Island between the Rivers.
 This vocabulary enabled me to bring the events that reshaped life in Tribeca into my work.
 My decision to abandon Tribeca, make the "Crossing" and adopt the surprising environment of Staten Island further informed and enriched my art.
 After one year on S.I.
 I was awarded a COAHSI Grant and found a lively supportive creative community here.
 I had two showings of my work in the Project Room at The Painting Center in 2005-06 that focused on that transition and a show here on S.I. at Wagner College as part of the COAHSI award program.